-Thank you to Grant’s Farm for the invitation to Opening Weekend.
+Thank you to Grant’s Farm for the invitation.
 All opinions are my own.

 It’s no secret that we are an on the go kind of family.
 We love going to activities and attractions on a fairly regular basis.
 St. Louis is bursting with free or almost free options, and we take full advantage.
 I get a lot of questions about these types of attractions from locals as well as people who follow us who are traveling to St. Louis for business or a family vacation.
 I thought I’d start putting together a pretty good list of our favorite St. Louis Kid’s Attractions and give you some of the inside scoop!